 Don’t try to reinterpret visitation provisions for school vacations.
 Just because most schools are closed, don’t argue this is either an extended spring break or an early summer break.
 Many students are still expected to attend class online.
 Continue to use the vacation schedule originally set by the school district.

 Situations involving child visitation and the coronavirus will continue to rapidly evolve.
 Circumstances may change quickly.
 While courts may be closed, many attorney offices remain open.
 Any parent considering disobeying a court-ordered visitation plan would be wise to consult a family law attorney for advice.
-If you have any questions concerning child visitation during the coronavirus, call the Law Offices of Peter Van Aulen at (201) 845 7400 for a free consultation.
+If you have any questions concerning child visitation during the coronavirus, call the Law Offices of Peter Van Aulen at (201) 845 7400 for a consultation.